Esri/arcgis-runtime-samples-android/java/mobile-map-search-and-route/README.md

 ## Mobile Map (Search and Route)
-Demonstrates how to search and route using data in a map package.
+Search and route using data in a map package.

 ![Mobile Map Search and Route App](mobile-map-search-and-route.png)